slamora/brackets-wiki/Language-Support.md

-Originally, most support for programming languages was implemented in core Brackets.
-Starting with [Sprint 21](https://github.com/adobe/brackets/pull/2844), the [language manager](https://github.com/adobe/brackets/blob/master/src/language/LanguageManager.js) is used for adding basic language support, like syntax highlighting and comment toggling (for a list of supported languages, see [languages.json](https://github.com/adobe/brackets/blob/master/src/language/languages.json)).
-The language manager can also be used by extensions to add support for additional languages.
+Starting with [Sprint 21](https://github.com/adobe/brackets/pull/2844), extensions can add basic language support &ndash; like syntax highlighting and comment toggling &ndash; via the [LanguageManager](https://github.com/adobe/brackets/blob/master/src/language/LanguageManager.js) API.
+This page explains how to use LanguageManager, and documents how language support in Brackets is currently implemented.

-This page documents how language support in Brackets is currently implemented.
-The companion page [Language Support Changes](Language Support Changes) documents what additional capabilities extensions would need in order to add language support on par with the current level of support for HTML, JavaScript and CSS.
+Some languages are built into core Brackets by default (for a list, see [languages.json](https://github.com/adobe/brackets/blob/master/src/language/languages.json)).
+The companion page [Language Support Changes](Language Support Changes) documents what _would be_ needed to enable extensions to add new languages with rich support on par with the built-in HTML, JavaScript and CSS languages.

-## Retrieving a Language object

-Each supported language is represented by exactly one Language object that can be retrieved in various ways:

-* When defining a language:
-  `LanguageManager.defineManager(id, definition).done(function (language) { ... });`
-* Using a language ID:
-  `var language = LanguageManager.getLanguage("javascript");`
-* Using a file path:
-  `var language = LanguageManager.getLanguageForPath("/path/to/file.js");`
-* Using a Document instance:
-  `var language = doc.getLanguage();`
-* Using an Editor instance*:
-  `var language = editor.getLanguageForSelection();`
-* Using another Language instance and a CodeMirror mode:
-  `var language = otherLanguage.getLanguageForMode("xml");`

-*The language in a selection may not be the same as the language for the document.
-For example, the ``html`` language supports ``css`` and ``javascript`` content.

-Except for `LanguageManager.getLanguage`, these methods always return a language object.
-To determine whether this is the fallback language, use `if (language.getId() === "unknown") { ... }`.

-## Using a Language object

-A ``Language`` object contains model data for a language.
-The following methods are available:

-* ``getId()`` returns the ID of a language (e.g. "cpp", "cs").
-Use this to trigger language-specific behavior.
-* ``getName()`` returns the human-readable name of a language (e.g. "C++", "C#").
-Used by the status bar.
-* ``getMode()`` returns the CodeMirror mode for a language.
-Used by EditorManager, should only be used in combination with CodeMirror specific code.
-Use ``getId()`` to identify a language.
-* ``getFileExtensions()`` returns an array of file extensions for a language (e.g. "svg", "html.erb").
-* ``getFileNames()`` returns an array of file names for a language (e.g. "Makefile", ".profile").
-* ``hasLineCommentSyntax()/getLineCommentSyntax()/setLineCommentSyntax(prefix)`` returns line comment info.
-Used by the toggle line comment editor command.
-* ``hasBlockCommentSyntax()/getBlockCommentPrefix()/getBlockCommentSuffix()/setLineCommentSyntax(prefix)`` returns block comment info.
-Used by the toggle block comment editor command.
-* ``getLanguageForMode()`` returns either a language associated with the mode or the fallback language.
-Used to disambiguate modes used by multiple languages.

 ## Defining a new language